 Sites that rely on the DMCA must have contact information for a designated DMCA agent listed with the US Copyright Office and on their website.
 If you find your video on one of these sites without your permission, you can send your copyright takedown notice to the appropriate email address below.
-If the site you're looking for below, you should be able to locate appropriate contact information in the Copyright Office's database.
+If the site you're looking for isn't listed below, you can also check the Copyright Office's database.

 Dailymotion : email@example.com